RobertDober/extractly/README.md

 ## Author

-Copyright © 2018,9 Robert Dober, robert.dober@gmail.com, Dave Thomas, The Pragmatic Programmers
+Copyright © 2018,9 Robert Dober, robert.dober@gmail.com,

+Dave Thomas, The Pragmatic Programmers
 @/+pragdave,  dave@pragprog.com

+The idea of this code and its base is extracted (oh yeah) from Dave Thomas' [Earmark](https://github.com/pragdave/earmark) package.

 # LICENSE